 I understand that Barnardo’s:

+reserves the right to refuse my application for a charity place in the Event, as a large number of applications are received beyond the number of places available.
+Barnardo’s is not obliged to notify me as to why my application has been refused; and

 reserves the right to withdraw my charity place in the Event at any time in exceptional circumstances, including if I do anything that brings, or could bring, Barnardo’s reputation into disrepute or if I do not comply with these terms and conditions.

 I will inform Barnardo’s Challenge Events Team immediately by emailing events@barnardos.org.uk if I am unable to take part in the Event.
 When my withdrawal is acknowledged by Barnardo’s, I will not be liable to raise any further sponsorship.